laetuz/neotica-kobweb/site/src/jsMain/resources/markdown/legal/TermsOfService.md

 We take intellectual property rights seriously.
 In accordance with the Digital Millennium Copyright Act ("DMCA") and other applicable law, we have adopted a policy of terminating, in appropriate circumstances and, at our sole discretion, access to the service for users who are deemed to be repeat infringers.

 #### Governing Law
-The validity of these Terms and the rights, obligations, and relations of the parties under these Terms will be construed and determined under and in accordance with the laws of the Republic of Indonesia , without regard to conflicts of law principles.
+These Terms are governed by the laws of the **Republic of Indonesia**, without regard to conflict of law principles.

 #### Jurisdiction
-You expressly agree that exclusive jurisdiction for any dispute with the Service or relating to your use of it, resides in the courts of the Republic of Indonesia and you further agree and expressly consent to the exercise of personal jurisdiction in the courts of the Republic of Indonesia in connection with any such dispute including any claim involving Service.
-You further agree that you and Service will not commence against the other a class action, class arbitration or other representative action or proceeding.
+Disputes must be resolved exclusively in the courts of the Republic of Indonesia.
+You waive the right to initiate or join class actions.

-#### Termination
+#### Termination and Suspension
 If you breach any of these Terms, we have the right to suspend or disable your access to or use of the Service.

-#### Entire Agreement
+#### Entire Agreement and Severability
 These Terms constitute the entire agreement between you and PT Neotica Digital Solusi regarding the use of the Service, superseding any prior agreements between you and PT Neotica Digital Solusi relating to your use of the Service.

 #### Feedback